Concrete Driveway Cost

 Step Three

 You must now dig out the topsoil and level out the driveway sub-base.
-It is essential that you have a level foundation.
+You must have a level foundation.
 Be sure to dig out the top level so that it’s at your required depth.

-If the sub-base is not suitable at this level, dig a further four inches and add your hardcore.
+If the sub-base is not suitable at this level, dig four more inches and add your hardcore.
 This will need to be compacted to avoid the concrete from cracking.
 This firmly compacted layer will provide a solid foundation upon which your concrete can be poured on.

 Step Four

-If necessary, you may want to reinforce your driveway with steel so that it becomes a lot stronger.
+If necessary, you may want to reinforce your driveway with steel to make it much stronger.
 This will enable you to handle heavier loads with ease.
 To do this, you need to install reinforcing steel bars in a grid-style pattern all over your pour site.

 Step Five